-Item Description System Time Zone Setting Time Zone Use the drop down menu to select a time zone that VigorSwitch is located.
-Daylight Saving Time Select the mode of daylight saving time.
+Item Description System Time Zone Setting Auto Detect Time Zone Select Enable to make Vigor router detect the time zone that VigorSwitch is located automatically.
+Daylight Saving Time Disable -Disable daylight saving time.
 Disable -Disable daylight saving time.
 Recurring - Using recurring mode of daylight saving time.
 Non-Recurring - Using non-recurring mode of daylight saving time.
 USA -Using daylight saving time in the United States that starts on the second Sunday of March and ends on the first Sunday of November.
 European - Using daylight saving time in the Europe that starts on the last Sunday.
 Daylight Saving Time Offset It is available when Recurring is selected as Daylight Saving Time.
 Specify the adjust offset of daylight saving time.
 Recurring From / To It is available when Recurring is selected as Daylight Saving Time.
 From - Specify the starting time of recurring daylight saving time.
 To - Specify the ending time of recurring daylight saving time.
-Non-recurring From / To It is available when Non-Recurring is selected as Daylight

-Saving Time.
-From - Specify the starting time of non-recurring daylight saving time.
-To - Specify the ending time of recurring daylight saving time.
+Non-recurring From / To It is available when Non-Recurring is selected as Daylight Saving Time. • From - Specify the starting time of non-recurring daylight saving time. • To - Specify the ending time of recurring daylight saving time.
 Apply Apply the settings to the switch.
 System Time Zone Informations Display the status of system time zone.

-VII-4-2 Time
+VII-5-2 Time